Search for Cases and Other Legal Resources

-Legal Ethics – 36 Phil 797 – Unauthorized Practice of Law
+G.R.
+No. L-12510 – 36 Phil 797 – Legal Ethics – Unauthorized Practice of Law

 In 1914, a lawyer named Salvador Laguda filed a petition before the Iloilo CFI recommending that he is appointing Cesareo Durban as his procurador judicial (legal representative).
 The judge of the CFI approved the petition.
-The authority granted to Durban, a non-lawyer, is limited to the following: appear in matters signed and presented by Laguda with his own signature and when the latter should send the said Durban to attend to such matters; that the said Durban should have no authority to make contracts to represent any person in any justice court; that all contracts and appearances should be made by Laguda, and that the latter could send Durban to represent him in courts; and finally that said Durban should not collect any sum for any service.
+The authority granted to Durban, a non-lawyer, is limited to the following: appear in matters signed and presented by Laguda with his own signature and when the latter should send Durban to attend to such matters; that Durban should have no authority to make contracts to represent any person in any justice court; that all contracts and appearances should be made by Laguda, and that the latter could send Durban to represent him in courts; and finally that Durban should not collect any sum for any service.

 In one instance however, Durban agreed to represent one Eustaquia Montage in litigating her claim over a P20.00 worth parcel of land.
 Durban charged for appearance fees; he even won the case.
 Montage paid Durban a total of P50.00.